Skip to content

 Part of the South Downs National Park, the gardens are a small part of a larger estate belonging to a charitable trust, and are open to visitors.

 The grounds and gardens continue to be in the process of restoration although a great deal has already been achieved.
-The primary focus of the restoration is the English landscape period of the 18th century together with Edward (Austen) Knight’s additions of walled kitchen garden, shrubberies and parkland.
-Edward (1767-1852) was Jane Austen’s brother.
-He inherited Chawton House after being adopted by relations Thomas and Catherine Knight, who were childless.
+The Parkland is restored in the English landscape period of the 18th century, while the gardens have examples of 18th and 19th century Victorian/Edwardian design.
+Edward (Austen) Knight, Jane Austen’s brother, created the walled kitchen garden, shrubberies and parkland.
+Edward inherited Chawton House after being adopted by relations Thomas and Catherine Knight, who were childless.
 We know from Jane’s letters that she was involved with the new plans, but sadly she died before the completion of the walled garden.

 Throughout the estate, locally derived native trees and shrubs that were introduced to Britain prior to 1840 are being used as much as possible.
 The promotion of nature conservation and ecology to create a wide diversity of the land and wildlife habitats remains a constant principle.